Let Missoula's great outdoors stimulate your child's curiosity!

 Clark Fork School offers place-based after-school programs for children age 2 through 5th grade.
 All activities focus on having fun in the out-of-doors and deepening students' connection to the Missoula Valley.

-For families already enrolled in our preschool program, we offer Shooting Stars After-Care (ages 2-5).
+For families already enrolled in our preschool program, we offer Shooting Stars After-School Program (ages 2-5).

-We offer an after school enrichment program for Clark Fork students and students from Missoula County Public Schools from 3:00-6:00 in our Kids-Niche After-School Enrichment Program.
+We offer our Kids-Niche After-School Enrichment Programs for Clark Fork students, home schooled students, and students from Missoula County Public Schools from 3:00-6:00pm (2:00-6:00pm on Thursdays).
 We also offer pick-up for students enrolled at Rattlesnake Elementary.